 Blankets and Pillows

 The key to a smooth ride is comfort.
-Treat the road trip like a plane ride and make sure everyone is dressed in laid-back clothing (PJs are acceptable!) and has their own blanket and pillow so no one has to share.
+Treat the road trip like a plane ride and make sure everyone is dressed in laid-back clothing.
+(PJs are acceptable!)
+And give everyone their own blanket and pillow so no one has to share.

 There are over 2,000 rest stops dotted along US highways.

-11 thoughts on “9 Essentials for a Family Road Trip”
+12 thoughts on “9 Essentials For a Family Road Trip”